 Grant is a tiny town located in the state of Oklahoma.
 With a population of 190 people and just one neighborhood, Grant is the 334th largest community in Oklahoma.

-Unlike some towns, Grant isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grant are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grant is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grant is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Grant who work in sales jobs (20.59%), management occupations (20.59%), and healthcare (11.76%).

 As is often the case in a small town, Grant doesn't have a public transportation system that people use for their commute.